A-kly/School-Vault/CMPUT 379/Operating Systems Introduction.md

 ### More content
 - Interrupts have various priority levels.
 One must be handled before another
-- If a higher level interrupt happens whi
+- If a higher level interrupt happens while handling a lower level interrupt (nested interrupts) we have to deal with the higher level one while the lower level one is suspended.
+- When interruption of an interrupt handler is undesirable, other interrupts can be ‘‘masked’’ (inhibited) temporarily.

 ## Traps
 **Internal to program execution**